ardalis/DevIQ-gatsby/README.md

 If you don't have Node, NPM, or Gatsby installed locally, don't panic!
 We have [Development Containers](https://containers.dev/) configured in the `.devcontainer` folder.
 These allow you to run your apps in containers locally.
 You can also [use these with Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/containers).
 You do need to have Docker running in order to use the container.

+The [Dockerfile](./.devcontainer/Dockerfile) starts with a Node image that we need for this repo.
+It also installs the Gatsby CLI tooling.

 ## Build Locally

 To build locally, install the gatsby command line tools: